KAIST-IS521/backdoor-nohkwak/README.md

 ### ./test/test.mini

+I implementated the test program to convert small letters to capital letters.

 ### ./test/test.md

+This explains what test.mini does and how to use it.

 ### ./backdoor

 Backdoor is added on the base code of the interpreter.
-I assumed that the backdoor code is hidden and built-in memory.
+I assumed that the backdoor code is hidden and located in the built-in memory.
 If the input is "superuser", program counter is set to the address of this backdoor code.

 ```